longchass/Never-upload-keys-on-github/README.md

 # Never-upload-keys-on-github
 As the above topic i will list down here githubs repository that have the rsa private-keys on them even though
 the affect of it might not be servere or they might have put in there as a joke but many these private keys could make damages
-All and all it a best practice i files this secret should usually remains in a closed group not on the open internet  unless they want this to be used
+All and all it a best practice files like this should usually remains in a closed group not on the open internet  unless they want this to be used
 At least these should have been a private github respository
 RSA-keys is a private key.
 People usually use this to ssh into their private server as far as i have seen people posting this on github